 What is Holy Trinity Cathedral?

-Holy Trinity Cathedral is a community of Orthodox Christian believers, or parish.
-Our parish is called a “cathedral” because it is the episcopal headquarters of the Bishop of San Francisco and the West.
+Holy Trinity Cathedral is a community of Orthodox Christian believers: a parish.
+Our parish is called a “cathedral” because it is the headquarters of the Bishop of San Francisco and the West.
 We are part of the Diocese of the West of the Orthodox Church in America.
 Established in 1857, San Francisco is the oldest Orthodox community in the contiguous United States.
 The present temple was built in 1909 to replace an earlier church destroyed by the 1906 earthquake and fire.
-Down through the years the Cathedral has been the fortunate recipient of the generosity of many.
+Through the years, the Cathedral has been the fortunate recipient of the generosity of many.
 For example, our bells were donated by Tsar Alexander III of Russia in 1888.

 Located in beautiful San Francisco, California, Holy Trinity Cathedral is a community of Christians who gather to offer praise and thanksgiving to God in the tradition of the Orthodox Christian Church.
 We fulfill a special ministry as the episcopal see of the Bishop of San Francisco and the West in the Orthodox Church in America.
-Our parish is led by our hierarch, His Eminence Benjamin, Archbishop of San Francisco.
+Our parish is overseen by our Archbishop, Benjamin of San Francisco.
 Our dean, or pastor, is Father Kirill Sokolov.

 Holy Trinity Cathedral is located at the corner of Van Ness Boulevard (Highway 101) and Green Street in San Francisco’s historic Russian Hill neighborhood just eight short blocks from Aquatic Park, Ghirardelli Square, and the Bay.

 - What are our services like?

 - What do we believe?

 - Read more about our dean, the Father Kirill Sokolov